backstage/backstage/docs/auth/google/gcp-iap-auth.md

 ### Frontend

-The Backstage App needs a SignInPage when authentication is required.
-When using IAP Proxy authentication Backstage will only be loaded once the user has successfully authenticated; we won't need to display a SignIn page, however we will need to create a dummy SignIn component that can refresh the token.
+The Backstage App needs a `SignInPage` to be configured.
+When using IAP Proxy authentication Backstage will only be loaded once the user has successfully authenticated; we won't need to display a sign-in page as such, however we will need to create a dummy `SignInPage` component that can decode and refresh the token.

 - edit `packages/app/src/App.tsx`
 - import the following two additional definitions from `@backstage/core`: